wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/bin4.md

    There are a large number of parameters for this function, depending on what output you want.
 For the full parameter list, you can run `sg_calculate_FSC('help')`.

    Here, we will calculate the FSC and plot it and generate a b-factor sharpened, contrast inverted (density is positive) map.

-   Use the name of the most recent reference in place of `ref_avg_name`.
-   `bfactor` can be adjusted but 100 is a reasonable starting point.
+   The`bfactor` value can be determined empirically, but 100 is a reasonable starting point.

         sg_calculate_FSC('refA_name','ref/ref_A_4.mrc','refB_name','ref/ref_B_4.mrc','mask_name','masks/fsc_mask.mrc','pixelsize',5.4,'symmetry','c6','bfactor',100,'ref_avg_name','ref/filt_4.mrc','x_label',1);